 In that small book, I also point out that at the time, I notably failed to ask the question which shortly after (but alas, too late!) came to mind, namely, “Um, Dr. King, just what do you mean by a MODIFIED form of socialism???”

 After all, “a modified form of socialism” could be just about anything.

 But at that moment, I just nodded sagely, as if I understood completely; after all, I was 22.

-I guess this shocking disclosure left Mr B— reeling aghast, and may have borne some bitter fruit today (August 28, 2010) on the mall in Washington.
-I hear B— is having some kind of revival meeting there, but have not paid (nor do I intend to pay) it any attention.
+I guess this shocking disclosure left Mr B— reeling aghast, and may have borne some bitter fruit afterward on the mall in Washington.
+I heard B— held some kind of revival meeting there, but did not (nor do I intend to pay) it any attention.

 Freedom of speech includes B—’s right to gather and blather; also my right to ignore it.

 Later, after Dr. King was dead and I had learned a bit more, I came to think I had a clue of what Dr. King meant.
 The economic vision he was hinting at then, I think, most closely resembles that advocated today by Bernie Sanders & AOC.

 That’s what I think; but I don’t know.
 Darn it.
 So this tidbit remains a footnote.